carbon-language/carbon-lang/docs/design/expressions/member_access.md

 ## Overview

 A _qualified name_ is a [word](../lexical_conventions/words.md) that is preceded
 by a period.
-The name is found within a contextually-determined entity:
+The name is found within a contextually determined entity:

 -   In a member access expression, this is the entity preceding the period.
 -   For a designator in a struct literal, the name is introduced as a member of